-- If the Member gives the Member’s Notice to the Treasurer/Secretary, the Member will h have the right to be fairly heard at a Society Meeting held within the following 28 days.
-If the Member chooses, the Member may provide the Treasurer/Secretary with a written explanation of the events as the Member sees them (“the Member’s Explanation”), and the Member may require the Treasurer/Secretary to give the Member’s Explanation to every other Member within 7 days of the Treasurer/Secretary receiving the Member’s Explanation.
+- If the Member gives the Member’s Notice to the Deputy Chair, the Member will h have the right to be fairly heard at a Society Meeting held within the following 28 days.
+If the Member chooses, the Member may provide the Treasurer/Secretary with a written explanation of the events as the Member sees them (“the Member’s Explanation”), and the Member may require the Deputy Chair to give the Member’s Explanation to every other Member within 7 days of the Deputy Chair receiving the Member’s Explanation.
 If the Member is not satisfied that the other Society Members have had sufficient time to consider the Member’s Explanation, the Member may defer his or her right to be heard until the following Society Meeting.

 - When the Member is heard at a Society Meeting, the Society may question the Member and the Board Members.